rudeboybert/MATH241/Lec23 Spatial Autocorrelation/Spatial_Autocorrelation.md

 This succinctly defines the statistical notion of **(positive) spatial autocorrelation**, in which pairs of observations taken nearby are more alike than those taken farther apart.  i.e. they are correlated.

-Such data violate the **independence assumption** that many standard statistical methods hinge on and must be accounted for.
+Such data violate the **independence assumption** that many standard statistical methods hinge on and therefore spatial autocorrelation must be accounted for.